When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Explicit results in the compound Poisson case

 It is crucial to emphasize that the duality is not universal.
 As detailed in Appendix \ref{App:Duality}, the identity relies essentially on all three assumptions listed above.
 If one replaces the expectation principle by any premium calculation involving variance loading or risk measures, or if $N$ does not satisfy $\Var(N) = E[N]$, the optimality conditions no longer reduce to the simple linear forms above, and the duality identity fails.
 We also stress that the dualty relation is based on interior solutions, i.e., no budget or risk constraints.

-\begin{remark} Interestingly $\gamma_\cdot$ does not feature in \eqref{E_dstar_kstar}.
+\begin{remark}[Why fixed costs $\gamma_\cdot$ do not appear in the FOC] Interestingly $\gamma_\cdot$ does not feature in \eqref{E_dstar_kstar}.
 This is because it affects expected wealth but not the insured's marginal risk–return trade-off.
 Under mean–variance preferences and expectation-principle pricing, optimal contract parameters are determined entirely by marginal premium loadings and variance reduction, so additive premium components vanish from the first-order conditions. \end{remark}